doocs/leetcode/solution/3200-3299/3291.Minimum Number of Valid Strings to Form Target I/README_EN.md

 <p>A string <code>x</code> is called <strong>valid</strong> if <code>x</code> is a <span data-keyword="string-prefix">prefix</span> of <strong>any</strong> string in <code>words</code>.</p>

 <p>Return the <strong>minimum</strong> number of <strong>valid</strong> strings that can be <em>concatenated</em> to form <code>target</code>.
 If it is <strong>not</strong> possible to form <code>target</code>, return <code>-1</code>.</p>

-<p>A prefix of a string is a substring that starts from the beginning of the string and extends to any point within it.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>